KaiHe-better/Crab/README.md

 Each record contains the generated responses on our benchmarks and their scores judged by RoleRM.
 The record with `uid 439` is the case study presents at Table 5.

-Note: Due to the size limitation, we only provide a random subset for each datasets: 1000 for training data, 100 for benchmark data and results.
+Note: Due to the size limitation, we only provide a random subset for each datasets: 1000 for training data, 100 for benchmark data and results here.
+Complete data will publish at Huggingface later.

 ## Code
 ### Training data for Crab-Llama3.1